By Hanna Rambe

 Kasih Sayang Manusia Kota was published in Horison magazine in June 1990.

-(*) Pondok Indah is a well known up-market district of Jakarta.
+(*) Pondok Indah was known as an up-market district of Jakarta.